Frederick Roberts Rinehart: Rinehart & Co

 Seven years later, Rinehart & Company merged with Henry Holt and Company and John C. Winston Co. to form Holt, Rinehart, and Winston (now the Holt McDougal Division of Houghton Mifflin Harcourt).
 Rinehart served as a vice president at the new company before retiring from publishing in 1963.

+Publications

+In 2003 Rinehart selected and introduced the book Chronicles of Colorado.

 Philanthropy

-Rinehart served as President of the Mary Roberts Rinehart Foundation.
-Incorporated in 1958, the foundation provides grants and editorial advice to promising writers.
+Rinehart served as President of the Mary Roberts Rinehart Fund.
+Incorporated in 1958 the foundation provides grants and editorial advice to promising writers.
 It also annually awards the Mary Roberts Rinehart Award to a woman writer of non-fiction.

 Family

 Rinehart married Elizabeth Sherwood from Geneva, NY.
 They had one child, Cornelia.